-Students will have PDI (Pre-Dietetics) classification until admission to the nutrition and dietetics degree program (ADI classification) as defined by completion of prerequisite courses with a cumulative GPA of ≥2.800, as well as, an overall GPA of ≥2.800.
+Students will have Pre-Dietetics classification until admission to the nutrition and dietetics degree program (Dietetics classification) as defined by completion of prerequisite courses with a cumulative GPA of ≥2.800, as well as, an overall GPA of ≥2.800.
 Students must apply for and be admitted to the program no later than the end of the semester in which the student accumulates 86 credits, which is senior standing.
 Department approval is required for admission.
-Students who are not admitted to the program by the time they accumulate 86 credits will not be allowed to continue in the PDI classification.1
+Students who are not admitted to the program by the time they accumulate 86 credits will not be allowed to continue in the Pre-Dietetics classification.1

 To be admitted to the B.S. nutrition and dietetics program, the following requirements must be met effective fall 2019:

 - A minimum overall cumulative GPA of 2.800.
 Cumulative GPA will be based on UW–Madison courses only.

 - Students must have completed one semester at UW–Madison before applying.

 - A minimum mean GPA of 2.800 in the following required2 prerequisite courses:

 Course List Code Title Credits Select one of the following: 5-9 General Chemistry I

 and General Chemistry II

 Advanced General Chemistry Select one of the following: 5 Animal Biology